-'''

-#include <sys/gdlextcb.h>

-#include <fcntl.h>

-int fp_ioctl (fp, cmd, arg, ext)
+#include <sys/gdlextcb.h> #include <fcntl.h> int fp ioctl (fp, cmd, arg, ext)

-'''

-Specifies the file pointer of the target GDLC.

-cmd Specifies the operation to be performed by GDLC.
-For a

-listing of all possible operators, see "ioctl Operations (op)

-for DLC" AIX 5L Version 5.1 Technical Reference:

-Communications Volume 1.

-Specifies the address of the parameter block.
-The arg

-argument for this parameter must be in the kernel space.
-For a listing of possible values, see "Parameter Blocks by ioctl Operation for DLC" AIX 5L Version 5.1 Technical ext Specifies the extension parameter.
+fp Specifies the file pointer of the target GDLC. cmd Specifies the operation to be performed by GDLC.
+For a listing of all possible operators, see "ioctl Operations (op) for DLC" AIX 5L Version 5.2 Technical Reference: Communications Volume 1. arg Specifies the address of the parameter block.
+The argument for this parameter must be in the kernel space.
+For a listing of possible values, see "Parameter Blocks by ioctl Operation for DLC" AIX 5L Version 5.2 Technical Reference: Communications Volume 1. ext Specifies the extension parameter.
 This parameter is ignored by GDLC.